 Pin for later ⬇️

-And just before I sign off, if you’re on the look out for a new blender, Froothie has got some fantastic offers available in their January sale 🌟 For making the carbonara sauce and vegan parmesan in today’s recipe, I used my Optimum Nutri Force Extractor, which is a great little blender for whizzing up sauces and smoothies, as well as grinding nuts, etc (you can read my full review here).
-You can use my ambassador code AMB20 at checkout to receive £20 off!! 💫 This discount code can be used to purchase any blender, juicer, vibration plate and pressure cooker on the Froothie website.
+And just before I sign off, if you’re on the look out for a new blender, Froothie has got some fantastic offers available in their January sale 🌟 For making the carbonara sauce and vegan parmesan in today’s recipe, I used my Optimum Nutri Force Blender, which is a great little blender for whizzing up sauces and smoothies, as well as grinding nuts, etc. You can read my full review of the blender HERE as well as finding out details of a special Bit of the Good Stuff Reader Offer! 💫

 I hope you’ve had a great start to 2019 everyone!
 And if you make this Creamy Vegan Carbonara (or any other recipes on my blog), I’d love to hear your feedback and any suggestions for adaptations!
 Tag your photos with #bitofthegoodstuff on social media and they’ll find their way to me.
 You can also connect with me on my social media channels here: Instagram, Twitter, Facebook, Pinterest.